dhinitiative/kickstart/README.md

 <i>Note: For use with <a href="http://www.centos.org/docs/5/html/Installation_Guide-en-US/ch-kickstart2.html">Kickstart Installations</a></i>

-It is assumed you already have a working Kickstart server and the ks_<template_name>.cfg files can be cloned to that location for server building.
+It is assumed you already have a working Kickstart server and the ks_template_name.cfg files can be cloned to that location for server building.

 In your tftpboot directory on your tftpboot server issue: